 "Wow, that's pretty cloak-and-dagger."

-"Anneliese, anything you reveal about this, to anybody, endangers her life.
-That Sun-Times reporter, Natalie Rumsfort, knows about you and me.
+"Anneliese, anything you reveal about this to anybody endangers her life.
+That Sentinel reporter, Natalie Rumsfort, knows about you and me.
 If she presses you for information, you'll get Angel killed.
 Anneliese, there will always be a spot for you in my heart.
-Even if this night is our last liaison together, I need your loyalty on this."
+Even if this night is our last meeting, I need your loyalty on this."

 Anneliese reached across the table and clasped Mac's hand.